Montana-Media-Arts/creative-coding-1/modules/week-11/_posts/2017-01-07-oop-terminology.md

 Let me unpack that...

-- A class is set of instructions, comprised of _properties_ and _methods_.
+- A class is a set of instructions, comprised of _properties_ and _methods_.
 - Together, these properties and methods can be used to define a digital object.
 Whether that is a digital representation of an employee (low-level, assistant, manager, CEO, etc.), or some set of data.
 - The class is not the actual "thing" but rather a set of instructions describing the potential for that "thing".
 - This is an abstract representation of an object.
 It is the potential of an object.
 Or, it is a description of what is necessary for an object to actually exist, along with a set of instructions for how that object would exist in the digital world.
 Rather, the data and ways of acting on the data are _encapsulated_ together in a single objet.